Chairman of the PIF Board

 Dr Hartwig Gerhartinger

-Dr. Hartwig Gerhartinger serves as Vice President Group Regulatory & Governmental Affairs at Paysafe Group, a leading global payment provider, listed at the FTSE 250 (PAYS.L).
+Dr. Hartwig Gerhartinger serves as Vice President, Legal and Regulatory, Deputy General Counsel at Paysafe Group, a leading global payment provider, listed at the FTSE 250 (PAYS.L).
 Paysafe offers merchants acquiring and payment gateway services, as well as acting as a BIN sponsor for a wide variety of prepaid card programmes.
 Consumers use the NETELLER, NET+® Card, Skrill and Skrill Card stored-value offerings and the paysafecard prepaid solutions.

 In his role, Hartwig advises the business on all regulatory matters as well as upcoming changes to regulatory requirements and defines possible strategies for Paysafe to respond to those changes in the fields of financial regulation, AML and gambling regulation.
 He also chairs Paysafe’s Regulatory Committee.
 In addition to that, Hartwig is responsible for governmental affairs at Paysafe, representing Paysafe with law-makers and regulatory authorities around the world.